tmtsoftware/csw-prototype/cs/README.md

 No concurrent access to local Git repository
 --------------------------------------------

-Note that each instance of the config service should manage its own local Git repository.
+Note that if using Git, each instance of the config service should manage its own local Git repository.
 All of the local repositories may reference a common central repository, however it is probably not safe to allow concurrent access to the local Git repository, which reads and writes files in the Git working directory.